Dartmouth professor pinpoints the exact moment when your midlife misery will peak

-Researchers have long known that happiness blossoms, in aggregate, earlier and later in life, and that mid-life is rather gray.
+Researchers have long known that happiness blossoms, in aggregate, earlier and later in life, and that midlife is rather gray.
 Now an economist has confirmed that this is true for all populations.
 Everywhere.
 All humans.

 David Blanchflower, a professor of economics at Dartmouth, has charted the happiness of people in 132 countries, and found that the nadir in well-being among developing countries is 47.2.
 “No ifs, no buts, well-being is U-shaped in age,” he writes in his working paper.
 “I found it in Europe, Asia, North and South America, in Australasia and Africa.
 I identified it in every member country of the European Union.
 It holds true in countries where the median wage is high and where it is not and where people tend to live longer and where they don’t.”